MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/dynatrace-grail-dql.md

+---
+title: Connect PowerBI to Dynatrace Grail
+description: The connector allows PowerBI users to access a Dynatrace environment on which they have the necessary permissions to run DQL queries.
+author: gordon_dt
+ms.date:
+ms.author:
+---

 # Microsoft documentation to connect PowerBI to Dynatrace Grail.

 The following connector article is provided by Dynatrace, the owner of